Regular procedure

 The evidence threshold set by administrative courts has remained excessively high, thereby reducing applicants’ chances of obtaining a favourable ruling on their appeals for international protection registration.
 Moreover, the onward appeal has been ineffective for a long time.[62]

-Case law of the Administrative Courts confirm that there are persisting gaps in the quality of first instance decisions.
-The Administrative Courts of Ankara, İstanbul and Izmir are regarded as the most expert courts in refugee law issues.
-Both courts quite diligently examine whether the negative decisions on international protection application are in line with the non-refoulement principle and have annulled decisions based on an incorrect assessment on the part of the PMM.
+Case law of the Administrative Courts confirms that there are persisting gaps in the quality of first instance decisions.
+The Administrative Courts of Ankara, İstanbul, Izmir and Van are regarded as the most expert courts in refugee law issues.
+These courts often diligently examine whether the negative decisions on international protection applications are in line with the non-refoulement principle and have annulled decisions based on an incorrect assessment on the part of the PMM.
+The decisions of administrative courts such as in Istanbul and Ankara, which have more experience, are more consistent in line with the legal framework.
+It was observed that Izmir administrative court gave positive results based on concrete evidence in 2023.

-However, starting from 2021, it became evident that a more ‘statist’ approach has dominated the administrative court in Ankara.
-This has led to a less favourable attitude to granting ‘privileges’ to foreign citizens and is probably linked to rising xenophobia in the country.
-In Istanbul, some stakeholders also observed that tolerance towards refugees, including judges’ attitudes towards their clients, shifted substantially in 2022.
+However, there have been less favourable attitudes to foreign citizens in judicial decisions and is probably linked to rising xenophobia and anti-refugee discourse in the country[67].
 In a legal aid case involving an African applicant’s appeal case on international protection, the lawyer requested the appointment of an interpreter through the legal aid budget.
-However, her request was denied, and the judge ordered the applicant to find an interpreter and pay the fees out of his own pocket.[48]
+However, her request was denied, and the judge ordered the applicant to find an interpreter and pay the fees out of his own pocket.[68]

-The Erzurum 1st Administrative Court performed poorly in 2022.
-One of its rare positive decisions involved an Afghan applicant who was a prosecutor in Afghanistan applied for international protection but it was denied by PDMM.
+The Erzurum 1st Administrative Court has rare positive decisions, one of its decisions involved an Afghan applicant who was a prosecutor in Afghanistan who applied for international protection but it was denied by PDMM.
 He filed an appeal with the Erzurum 1st Administrative Court.
-The court ruled in favour of the applicant, concluding he could not be deported to Afghanistan due to the risk of persecution he would face.[50]
+The court ruled in favour of the applicant, concluding he could not be deported to Afghanistan due to the risk of persecution he would face.[69]
+In 2023, the negative international protection status decision issued due to the Moroccan national’s failure to fulfill the notification obligation and being caught in another province without a travel permit was annulled by the Ordu Administrative Court[70].

 Onward appeal before the Regional Administrative Court and the Council of State